Skeletonxf/easy-ml/README.md

 - using a custom numeric type such as `num_bigint::BigInt`
 - Handwritten digit recognition in the browser

 This library is not designed for deep learning.
-I have not tried to optimise much of anything.
-The implementations of everything are more or less textbook mathematical definitions.
+The implementations of everything are more or less textbook mathematical definitions, and do not feature extensive optimisation.
 You might find that you need to use a faster library once you've explored your problem, or that you need something that's not implemented here and have to switch.
 I hope that being able to at least start here may be of use.

 ## State of library